Are you empathic and struggling to heal from narcissistic abuse? In this blog, we share tips on how to heal the wounds caused by a narcissist.

-During long-term stress the hippocampus decreases, which results in forgetting things easier and finding it more challenging to learn something new.
+During long-term stress the hippocampus decreases.
+This results in forgetting things easier and finding it more challenging to learn something new.

 The victim lives in a continuous state of anxiety and may suffer from anxiety and panic attacks.
 As a result, they keep reliving the trauma long after leaving the destructive relationship.

 Besides the physical effects on your body, narcissistic abuse has significant effects on your self-image, self-beliefs and overall thought patterns.

 Gaslighting from the narcissist may result in you losing a sense of what is real and what is not.
 Consequently, you might feel like you are going crazy, which is exactly what the narcissist wanted all along.

 These thought patterns might be deeply implemented within you by the time you leave the destructive relationship.
 You may not even be aware of them.

 While this might sound scary and incredibly demotivating, know that there are ways to heal from narcissistic abuse.
 Below, I am sharing some proven methods with you to heal your wounds from narcissistic abuse.